DPH Consent Agreement

 - The replacement of very large pumps at our water treatment facility in Lebanon; this work has been completed and is providing NPU with greater operational flexibility.

 - Decommissioning of a large water storage tank in the center of Norwich and replacing it with a smaller tank.
 This will decrease water age and improve flows throughout our distribution system.
-The tank is currently in construction with an expected activation date of end of June 2018 with a final completion date of June 2018.
+The tank was activated in late July 2018.

 - The installation of a new water filtration system at our water treatment plant in Montville.
-The design for this project is complete and we expect to begin construction in 2018.
+This project is expected to begin construction in January 2019..

 6. Do I need to boil my water?